 Using Hallucinogens can cause panic, excessive sweating, dry mouth, sleep problems, and psychosis.
 In some cases, users suffer from persistent psychosis, which is continued mental problems having to do with disorganized thinking, paranoia, and visual disturbances.
 There is evidence that some Hallucinogens like LSD and PCP are addictive, with regular users building a tolerance to the drug and needing to take more to get the same effect.
 Some users have stated that they are only happy when using Psychedelics, and they have negative feelings during periods where they are not using the drug.
 This leads to an unhealthy need for drugs, and can be considered an addiction.

 Stop Using Toad Venom

-Not only is smoking toad venom risky and potentially dangerous to humans, it also effects animals.
+Not only is smoking Toad Venom risky and potentially dangerous to humans, it also affects animals.
 The illegal collection of Colorado River toads for their use in the drug trade is a threat to the species.
-The toads use their venom to protect themselves and a human should not bring a toxic animal near their home.
-There have been reports of dogs picking up a Colorado River toad and being killed by the strong venom it secretes.
-The toxin can also cause dogs to have a seizure, dilated pupils, rapid heartbeat, and to foam at the mouth.
+The toads use their venom to protect themselves, and a human should not bring a toxic animal near their home.
+There have been reports of dogs picking up Colorado River toads and being killed by the strong venom they secrete.
+The toxin can also cause dogs to have seizures, develop dilated pupils, experience rapid heartbeat, and foam at the mouth.

-The dangers of smoking toad venom are slowly being brought to light as more people start experimenting with this largely unstudied drug.
-If you or someone you know is abusing toad venom, contact a treatment expert who can provide you with the resources you need.
-There is no standard for manufacturing hallucinogens, and it cannot be guaranteed that there aren’t dangerous substances added to the drug.
+The dangers of smoking Toad Venom are slowly being brought to light as more people start experimenting with this largely unstudied drug.
+If you or someone you know is abusing Toad Venom, there is help available.
+Contact a treatment provider today for resources to find a treatment center.